 In contrast, Pétion, the ruler of the south, was willing to negotiate, hoping that the country might be able to pay France for recognition of its independence.

-In 1803, Napoléon had sold Louisiana to the United States for 15 million francs.
+In 1803, Napoléon had sold Louisiana to the United States for US$15 million.
 Using this number as his compass, Pétion proposed paying the same amount.
 Unwilling to compromise with those he viewed as “runaway slaves,” Louis XVIII rejected the offer.

 “Any indemnification of the ex-colonists,” Christophe’s government stated, was “inadmissible.”